Tell us about yourself.

 Why did you decide on this career?

-What are your 3 favourite things about it?
+What are your 3 favorite things about it?

-What are the 2 or 3 least favourite things about it?
+What are the 2 or 3 least favorite things about it?

 Have you ever changed your career?
 If so: why?